The Great Barrier Reef is one of the world’s seven natural wonders

 Great Barrier Reef Facts

-Discover the wonders of the Great Barrier Reef, a UNESCO World Heritage Site and one of Australia’s most iconic natural treasures.
+Discover the wonders of this UNESCO World Heritage Site and one of Australia’s most iconic natural treasures.
 Here are some fascinating facts about this incredible marine ecosystem:

 Home to an astonishing array of marine life, the Great Barrier Reef supports over 1,500 species of fish, 400 species of coral, and countless other creatures, including dolphins, sea turtles, and giant clams.